-On the Refinancing Closing Date, LFS also entered into a financing agreement with the lenders thereto and Citizens Bank, N.A., as collateral agent, administrative agent and origination agent (the "2019 ABL Credit Agreement" and, together with the 2019 Refinancing Agreement, the "Refinancing Agreements").
-The 2019 ABL Credit Agreement consists of a \$15.0 million revolving credit facility (the "2019 Revolving Credit Facility").
-Proceeds of the 2019 Revolving Credit Facility may be used for general corporate purposes.
-Upon the Refinancing Closing Date, the Company had nothing drawn on the ABL Credit Agreement and \$14 million of available borrowing capacity thereunder (net of a \$1.0 million reserve imposed by the lender).
+On the 2019 Refinancing Closing Date, LFS also entered into a financing agreement with the lenders thereto and Citizens Bank, N.A., as collateral agent, administrative agent and origination agent (the "2019 ABL Credit Agreement" and, together with the 2019 Refinancing Agreement, the "Refinancing Agreements").
+The 2019 ABL Credit Agreement consisted of a \$15.0 million revolving credit facility (the "2019 Revolving Credit Facility").
+Proceeds of the 2019 Revolving Credit Facility were to be used for general corporate purposes.
+On the 2019 Refinancing Closing Date, the Company had nothing drawn on the ABL Credit Agreement and \$14.0 million of available borrowing capacity thereunder (net of a \$1.0 million reserve imposed by the lender).

-The Borrowers and Guarantors under the 2019 ABL Credit Agreement are the same as under the 2019 Refinancing Agreement.

-The 2019 ABL Credit Agreement is secured by a second-priority lien on the real property of the Loan Parties (behind the 2019 Refinancing Agreement) and a first-priority lien on substantially all other assets of the Loan Parties.
+The 2019 Refinancing Borrowers and 2019 Refinancing Guarantors under the 2019 ABL Credit Agreement were the same as under the 2019 Refinancing Agreement.
+The 2019 ABL Credit Agreement was secured by a second-priority lien on the real property of the Loan Parties (behind the 2019 Refinancing Agreement) and a first-priority lien on substantially all other assets of the Loan Parties.